skoskosko/todo-demo/Documentation/MidImplimentation.md

 This should not take long.
 My documentation is probably wrong but i wanted to have my prosp show as parameters to make everything nice And while writing this documentation i once again remember how much better it is to write while programming.

+I added docker containers for everything and published it to https://note-wall.com

+Before CI i should probably make atleast few react tests..